FoxtrotPerry/fetch-file-action/README.md

 # fetch-file-action

-This action fetches a file from a specified URL and saves it to the action's file system.
+This action fetches a file from a specified URL and saves it to the action runner's file system.

 ## Inputs